bonial-international/vagrant/README.md

 # Vagrant config files to quickly get up to speed with Puppet

+## Install Vagrant on your workstation

+This is out of scope here, have a look at the [official documentation](https://www.vagrantup.com/docs/installation/).

+Before proceeding, you should be able to execute this command successfully:

+	$ vagrant --version

-## Clone it somewhere on your local workstation
+## Clone this repo somewhere on your local workstation

 	$ git clone https://github.com/bonial/vagrant.git
 	$ cd vagrant

-	$ vagrant up
+	(in vagrant dir) $ vagrant up

-## Drop Puppet modules in modules/ and edit site.pp to include them
+## Drop Puppet modules in modules/ subfolder

+For example:

+	(in vagrant dir) $ git clone https://github.com/bonial/ntp.git modules/ntp

-## Edit Puppet code and repeat
+## Edit site.pp to include them

+For example:

+	(in vagrant dir) $ echo 'include ntp' >> site.pp

+## Run provision any time you want to apply your changes

-	$ vagrant provision
+	(in vagrant dir) $ vagrant provision